nasa/bplib/README.md

 _destination_node_ - node component of endpoint ID used by the library for the destination of the bundles transmitted on the channel.

 _destination_service_ - service component of endpoint ID used by the library for the destination of the bundles transmitetd on the channel.

+_attributes_ - structure of attributes for the channel that trade memory usage and performance

+* active_table_size:  The number of unacknowledged bundles to keep track of.
+The larger this number, the more bundles can be sent before a "wrap" occurs (see BP_OPT_WRAPRSP).
+But every unacknowledged bundle consumes 8 bytes of CPU memory making this attribute the primary driver for a channel's memory usage.
+* max_concurrent_dacs: The number of dacs to maintain at one time.
+Every time a bundle is received from a unique sender requesting custody transfer, the library must begin maintaining a list of custody IDs to populate an aggregate custody signal response bundle.
+This attribute sets the maximum number of custody ID lists the library must be able to keep track of for a given channel.
+* max_fills_per_dacs: The maximum number of fills in the aggregate custody signal.
+A DACS is sent when the maximum fills are reached or the DACS rate period has expired (see BP_OPT_ACSRATE).

 _returns_ - channel ID.